 Religious hair practices, such as shaving, covering, or growing hair, are often symbolic acts of devotion, humility, or respect for religious traditions.
 These practices vary widely across different religions and cultures.

-The perception of natural hair has evolved significantly, especially in the context of the Civil Rights Movement, when embracing natural hair became a symbol of Black pride and resistance to societal pressures to conform to Eurocentric beauty standards.
+The perception of natural hair has advanced significantly, especially in the context of the Civil Rights Movement, when embracing natural hair became a symbol of Black pride and resistance to societal pressures to conform to Eurocentric beauty standards.

 5. How do modern hairstyles connect with cultural heritage?